Technique , Toolkit , Tools of the Trade A Studio Journal Will Organize Your Thoughts and Creativity

-At the top of the left column is a blue color I mixed.
+At the top of the left column is a blue colour I mixed.
 I made it with Anthraquinone Blue, Prussian Blue, and Cobalt Teal.
-Under that I put a sample of each color I was going to use in my effort to create a green that would work for one of my paintings.
+Under that I put a sample of each colour I was going to use in my effort to create a green that would work for one of my paintings.
 From the top, under My Blue is Phthalo Blue (Red Shade) – PBRS; Cadmium Yellow Light – CYL, and Hansa Yellow Medium – HYM

 At the bottom of the left column, I mixed four greens from Phthalo Blue (Red Shade) and Cad Yellow Light by using different amounts of blue or yellow.
 The second one has Iridescent Gold Fine mixed in.

-In the center column, I used the same blue – Phthalo Blue (Red Shade) – but switched the yellow to Hansa Yellow Medium.
+In the centre column, I used the same blue – Phthalo Blue (Red Shade) – but switched the yellow to Hansa Yellow Medium.
 Even though the two yellows are distinctly different, I think the greens I made are similar to the mix in the left column.
 They may be a little bluer.
 I like the three combinations where I added Iridescent Gold Fine.

 Keeping a studio journal handy where you can record information and studies of subjects will help immensely with your growth as an artist.
 Instead of having a bunch of notes stuffed into a drawer or envelope, put them in your studio journal (glue or tape pages when needed).
 Then you can find what you need without searching.